saijaseppa/euromo-thesis/README.md

 All data is public information of media ownerships in Europe.

 ## About
-- Neovis.js is used to visualize data from database: https://github.com/neo4j-contrib/neovis.js
+- Neovis.js is used to visualize data from database (https://github.com/neo4j-contrib/neovis.js)
-- Used node version is 16.13.2
+- Used node version 16.13.2
-- Used npm version is 8.15.1
+- Used npm version 8.15.1
 - e2e tests with Cypress

 #### What have I learned?
-- Project working with official style
+- Project working
 - To cut project in the small pieces
+- Persistence to learn new things
+- Ways to learn completely new tool

 #### Future development areas in project
 - Learning more about how make components re-usable